 Sol Partners Community Solar Farm

 May 2019 marked the 10-year anniversary since United Power energized Colorado's first community solar program, located on a small plot of land at its Brighton headquarters.
 Panels were available for rent by members who would receive a credit on their statement over a 25-year period.
-The program was ideal for members who own homes not properly sited for solar installations, those who rent homes, apartments or offices, and anyone who interested in purchasing solar panels but cannot afford the investment.
+The program was ideal for members who own homes not properly sited for solar installations, those who rent homes, apartments or offices, and anyone interested in purchasing solar panels but could not afford the investment.

 The program is currently sold out.